What is Dry Rot?

 What should I do if I suspect I have dry rot?

-Give us a call on 01896 754109 and we will arrange to carry out an initial diagnosis survey.
+Contact us and we will arrange to carry out an initial diagnosis survey.
 If dry rot is confirmed, this will normally be followed up with a full investigative survey to determine the full extent of the treatment required.
 This survey will also allow us to give you a more accurate cost for the treatment and remedial works.